-How to Celebrate Your Relationship Our Anniversary Trip
+How to Celebrate Your Relationship

 For our 9th wedding anniversary we rented an Airbnb in the California Sierra mountains.
 We were sitting on the bed, luxuriating in being together in peaceful seclusion, and decided to each write our feelings down.
 Not surprisingly, although we wrote totally independently, and we have different writing styles, we chose to highlight the same three aspects of our relationship; total acceptance, being present, and taking time to be together.
 Our common experience of this union is verified again and again.

 Maude: Here we sit in a lovely cabin on the third night of our anniversary trip.
 We’ve taken some days off from all of life’s activities to be alone together celebrating our union.

 And right there I’d have to say is one of the main elements of our joyous and magical relationship: we take time to be together.

 Whether it be a special trip like the one we’re on right now, or our hanging out together each night, what is consistent is that we take the time to be together.